mrdubr/video_time_lapse/README.md

-# video_time_lapse
+# Video Time Lapse Creator

-Automation utilies for for creating time lapse videos from motion activated secuirty camera recordings
+Automation utilies for creating time lapse videos from motion activated secuirty camera recordings.

 Consists from a few Windows batch job scripts that:
 - Process all `*.mp4` files in the curent dir and create their downsampled versions